tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 <img src='access-consle' width=300>

-Once you've created your `Droplet`, you will receive an email containing your login (`root`) and intial password for it.
+Once you've created your `Droplet`, you will receive an email containing your login (`root`) and initial password for it.
 Now click the "Access Console" option in the dropdown menu associated with your `Droplet` as shown in above picture.

 ### Change your password

 Now you will be prompt a console connected to your `Droplet`.
 Use the login `root` and the password received in your email to login.
 Then you will be ask to provide your password again and change it to a new password.
 Notice that all password field will not show any modification when you are typing, there is nothing wrong with your console, it's just a Ubuntu security feature.
 After changing your password, you are now logged in as the root user on your server.

 If you have successfully followed the tutorial so far, then you have finished all the setting-ups that are specific to DigitalOcean.
-The following sections can serve as a standalone tutorial and can be applied to deployment onto any other paltforms as well.
+The following sections can serve as a standalone tutorial and can be applied to deployment onto any other platforms as well.

 # Deploying Applications Onto Our Server

 ## Connecting to our server

 First, we need to SSH our server.
-Simply use the recommand:
+Simply use the recommend:

 ```
 ssh root@<your server ip>